 If you don’t use DigitalOcean, you can still automate provisioning in another deployment environment.

-Step 1: Deploy the SCIM bridge on DigitalOcean
+Step 1: Deploy 1Password SCIM Bridge on DigitalOcean

 If you don’t already have a DigitalOcean account, create one.
 Then follow these steps.